British

 - Technology Adoption

-- The UK is a leader in technology adoption, with advancements in fintech, AI, and digital media.
+- The UK is at the forefront of technology adoption, with advancements in fintech, health tech, and digital communication.
+The government supports innovation through initiatives like Tech Nation.

 - Hybrid Cultural Forms